 - Better performance: Be faster and quicker with our judo gi uniform.
 Specially designed to enhance your...

-- Cotton Blend Gi: Made from 100 percentage soft, FUJI premium cotton, this Judo Gi sports high quality...
+- Cotton Blend Gi: Made from 100% soft, FUJI premium cotton blend, this Judo Gi is very high quality and...

-- Durable Gi: Built to last, the FUJI Judo Gi offers superior durability and comes at a great value price
+- Durable Gi: Built to last, the FUJI Judo Gi offers superior durability, all reinforced seams, and comes...

 Further Reading: Finding the Best Gi for BJJ